 Code language: Kotlin (kotlin)

 Return to the MainActivity.kt file and refresh the Preview panel to confirm that the components are rendered using the new theme.
-Take some time to explore the Colors.kt, Type.kt, and Theme.kt files to see the different available theme settings.
+Then, take some time to explore the Colors.kt and Theme.kt files to see the different available theme settings.
 Also, experiment by making changes to different typography and color values.

 Enabling dynamic colors

-To test dynamic colors the app will need to be run on a device or emulator running Android 12 or later with the correct Wallpaper settings.
-On the device or emulator, launch the Settings app and select Wallpaper & style from the list of options.
-On the wallpaper settings screen click the option to change the wallpaper (marked A in Figure 50-4) and select a wallpaper image containing colors that differ significantly from the colors in your theme.
+The app must be run on a device or emulator running Android 12 or later with the correct Wallpaper settings to test dynamic colors.
+First, launch the Settings app on the device or emulator and select Wallpaper & style from the list of options.
+On the wallpaper settings screen, click the option to change the wallpaper (marked A in Figure 60-3) and select a wallpaper image containing colors that differ significantly from the colors in your theme.
 Once selected, assign the wallpaper to the Home screen.

-Once you have made a choice, return to Android Studio, load the Theme.kt file into the code editor and make the following changes to the ThemeDemoTheme composable to add support for dynamic colors:
+Once you have chosen a wallpaper, return to Android Studio, load the Theme.kt file into the code editor and make the following changes to the ThemeDemoTheme composable to add support for dynamic colors:

 .